SabMehdi/auto-linkedin-messaging/README.md

 This project is for educational purposes only.
 Use at your own risk.
 Automating actions on LinkedIn may violate their terms of service.

 ---

-Feel free to modify this README to better fit your needs!